-A personalized puzzle can help your son or daughter express their unique personality.
+A personalized puzzle can help your son or daughter express their unique personality as part of their room design.
 Whether they love rainbows or astronauts, they can get involved in a healthy activity with a family member or friend.

 He can also piece it together alone before bedtime or on a nice, rainy day.
 When you’ve both finished your puzzle, consider adhering the pieces together with puzzle glue.